 - no evidence of certain other related conditions

 - no related problems with organs or tissues

-Because it doesn't seem to do any harm or cause problems, MGUS does not usually need treatment.
+Because it doesn't usually cause any symptoms or cause problems, MGUS does not usually need treatment.
 Some people with MGUS go on to develop myeloma, so your specialist or GP will see you regularly for check ups.
 About 1 out of 100 people with MGUS (1%) develop myeloma each year.

 A plasmacytoma is a tumour made up of plasma cells that are all one type.
 They can be found in bone or soft tissue.
 You might have one area of plasmacytoma and this is called solitary plasmacytoma.
 Some people have more than one plasmacytoma and this is called multiple solitary plasmacytoma.

 The areas of plasmacytoma are similar to the areas of plasma cells found in people with multiple myeloma.

 Doctors usually treat plasmacytoma with radiotherapy.

 About 10 to 15 out of every 100 people with myeloma (10 to 15%) develop amyloidosis.
 But it doesn't always cause problems.
 However, it is rare for people with amyloidosis to develop myeloma.
-Doctors usually treat amyloidosis with chemotherapy, and use the same drugs that are used for myeloma.
+Doctors usually treat amyloidosis with chemotherapy, and use the same drugs that you have for myeloma.